 Am I eligible for the COVID-19 vaccine in my state?

-The CDC has issued general recommendations to guide state and local distribution of the COVID-19 vaccine, but each state and locality determines its own eligibility protocols and distributes the vaccine according to its own supply.
-This explains why someone in a neighboring state may be eligible to receive the vaccine before you.
+As of April 19th, 2021, the Biden Administration announced that all U.S. adults in all 50 states are eligible to receive the vaccine.
+The CDC issued general recommendations to guide state and local distribution of the COVID-19 vaccine, but earlier in the pandemic each state and locality determined its own eligibility protocols and distributed the vaccine according to its own supply.
+This explained why someone in a neighboring state might have been eligible to receive the vaccine before you.
 Find information about your state’s COVID-19 vaccine rollout.
-Even if you are not yet eligible, many states allow you to sign up in advance for text or email notifications.
+Most states allow you to sign up in advance for text or email notifications.